kong4ndrew/home-manager/README.md

 #### 1. Install Nix

-Install the Nix Installer from [Determinate Systems](https://https://zero-to-nix.com/start/install) Enter password when it wants to sudo
+Install the Nix Installer from [Determinate Systems](https://https://zero-to-nix.com/start/install)<br>
+Enter password when it wants to sudo<br>
-Confirm Y to proceed with installation.
+Confirm Y to proceed with installation.<br>
-Restart terminal and confirm Nix installed with:
+Restart terminal and confirm Nix installed with:<br>

 ```bash
 nix doctor